percona/pxb-docs/docs/about-xtrabackup.md

 # About Percona XtraBackup

-*Percona XtraBackup* is the world’s only open-source, free *MySQL* hot backup software that performs non-blocking backups for *InnoDB* and *XtraDB* databases.
+*Percona XtraBackup* is the world’s only open source, free *MySQL* hot backup software that performs non-blocking backups for *InnoDB* and *XtraDB* databases.

 With *Percona XtraBackup*, you can achieve the following benefits:

 * Backups that complete quickly and reliably

 * Uninterrupted transaction processing during backups

 * Savings on disk space and network bandwidth

 * Automatic backup verification

 * Higher uptime due to faster restore time